The Hope Chest — Obsolete romanticism or a valuable asset for times of economic uncertainty?

 Cultural changes to the meaning of the hope chest

-The hope chest went out of fashion when industrialization gave our culture mass produced goods.
-A woman’s worth was no longer demonstrated by skill with a needle, when this task could be relegated to a factory.
+The hope chest went out of fashion when industrialization gave our culture mass-produced goods.
+A woman’s worth was no longer demonstrated by the skill with a needle when this task could be relegated to a factory.
 Briefly, after WW 1, the Lane Company, a manufacturer of ammunition boxes attempted to revive the traditional hope chest, through marketing.
-During the depression the value of home industry gained importance and the cedar hope chest flourished.
+During the depression, the value of the home industry gained importance and the cedar hope chest flourished.
 With WW 2, the value of a woman changed.
-Women entered the workforce with the war and their new responsibilities left little time for hand work.
-The baby boomers are the first generation in history to be brought up by the government school system, and not learn handwork at home beside their mothers and fathers.
-With women working there was little time to knit, sew or develop skill in embroidery, spinning, or weaving.
+Women entered the workforce with the war and their new responsibilities left little time for handwork.
+The baby boomers are the first generation in history to be brought up by the government school system, and not learn handwork at home besides their mothers and fathers.
+With women working there was little time to knit, sew or develop skills in embroidery, spinning, or weaving.
 And a boy better not be caught with a whittling knife at school.

 Is there a place for the hope chest today?

 Many would argue that its meaning is obsolete.
 When manufactured goods from China can take the place of domestic industry, there is no longer any need to provide for things for a home through the personal industry.
 Further, girls prepare to be doctors, lawyers and business people and no longer look to marriage for fulfillment and provision.
 And if they do, it is their own secret, because the question, “What do you want to be when you grow up?” is never answered with, “A mother.”